MALTA (EU) RESIDENCY & CITIZENSHIP

 Summary:

 Can U.S. citizens apply for dual citizenship?
 Yes, United States citizens can keep their US passport because Malta allows all applicants to keep the citizenship of their origin.
-The Malta Citizenship by Naturalisation for Exceptional Service by Direct Investment program allows foreigners to apply for a Malta passport after 1 or 3 years of residency.
 Applicants from the US are free to choose between keeping their US citizenship or renouncing it after Malta citizenship has been granted.
 Applicants from other countries should check with their governments to confirm their country allows dual citizenship.
 While most countries have no restrictions on obtaining a second nationality, some countries do not allow their citizens to hold a second passport.

 Main Points: Malta Dual Citizenship